rwhelan/coding-challenge/mars-rovers/README.md

 ### Testing

 Tests exist in the [tests/](tests/) directory and utilize `unittest`.
-All the tests can be from the mars-rovers directory with: `python3 -m unittest discover -v -s tests/`
+All the tests can be run from the mars-rovers directory with: `python3 -m unittest discover -v -s tests/`

 ## Assumptions

-Some assumptions were made about not only the execution environment, but also the implention.
+Some assumptions were made about not only the execution environment, but also the implementation.

 ### Execution Assumptions

 - Python3 only.
-Development was done with version 3.8 specifically.
+Development was done with CPython version 3.8 specifically.
 - Development and testing was done on a Linux desktop.
 Attempts were made to handle Windows line endings but the resources to test on Windows or OSX were not available.
 OSX should be a non-issue.

 ### Implementation Assumptions